Summit Therapeutics (NASDAQ:SMMT) Rating Lowered to Sell at StockNews.com

-StockNews.com downgraded shares of Summit Therapeutics (NASDAQ:SMMT – Get Rating) from a hold rating to a sell rating in a report issued on Monday morning.
+Summit Therapeutics (NASDAQ:SMMT – Get Rating) was downgraded by StockNews.com from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Wednesday.

-Separately, HC Wainwright reissued a hold rating on shares of Summit Therapeutics in a report on Monday, December 6th.
+Separately, HC Wainwright reiterated a “hold” rating on shares of Summit Therapeutics in a report on Monday, December 6th.

-Shares of Summit Therapeutics stock opened at $3.13 on Monday.
-Summit Therapeutics has a fifty-two week low of $1.88 and a fifty-two week high of $8.70.
-The firm has a fifty day moving average price of $2.40 and a two-hundred day moving average price of $4.17.
-The company has a market cap of $305.84 million, a PE ratio of -3.64 and a beta of 0.80.

 Summit Therapeutics Company Profile (Get Rating)